boazbk/tcs/lec_11_running_time.md

 The constant $b$ can be easily shown to be at most five, and with more effort can be optimized further.
-[polyRAMTM-thm](){.ref} means that the definition of the classes $\mathbf{P}$ and $\mathbf{EXP}$ are robust to the choice of model, and will not make a difference whether we use NAND-TM or NAND<<.
+[polyRAMTM-thm](){.ref} means that the definition of the classes $\mathbf{P}$ and $\mathbf{EXP}$ are robust to the choice of model, and will not make a difference whether we use NAND-TM or NAND-RAM.
-The same proof also shows that _Turing Machines_ can simulate NAND<< programs (and hence RAM machines).
+The same proof also shows that _Turing Machines_ can simulate NAND-RAM programs (and hence RAM machines).
 In fact, similar results are known for many models including cellular automata, C/Python/Javascript programs, parallel computers,   and a great many other models, which justifies the choice of $\mathbf{P}$ as capturing a technology-independent notion of tractability.
-As we discussed before,  this  equivalence between NAND-TM and NAND<<  (as well as other models) allows us to pick our favorite model depending on the task at hand (i.e., "have our cake and eat it too").
+As we discussed before,  this  equivalence between NAND-TM and NAND-RAM  (as well as other models) allows us to pick our favorite model depending on the task at hand (i.e., "have our cake and eat it too").
-When we want to _design_ an algorithm, we can use the extra power and convenience afforded by NAND<<.
+When we want to _design_ an algorithm, we can use the extra power and convenience afforded by NAND-RAM.
 When we want to _analyze_ a program or prove a _negative result_, we can restrict attention to   NAND-TM programs.

 > # {.proofidea data-ref="polyRAMTM-thm"}
 The idea behind the proof is simple.
-It  follows closely the proof of  [RAMTMequivalencethm](){.ref}, where we have shown  that every function $F$ that is computable by a NAND<< program $P$ is computable by a NAND-TM program $P'$.
+It  follows closely the proof of  [RAMTMequivalencethm](){.ref}, where we have shown  that every function $F$ that is computable by a NAND-RAM program $P$ is computable by a NAND-TM program $P'$.
 To prove [polyRAMTM-thm](){.ref}, we follow the exact same proof but just check that the overhead of the simulation of $P$ by $P'$ is polynomial.
 The proof has many details, but is not deep.
 It is therefore much more important that you understand the _statement_ of this theorem than its proof.

 ::: {.proof data-ref="polyRAMTM-thm"}
-As mentioned above, we  follow the proof of [RAMTMequivalencethm](){.ref} (simulation of NAND<< programs using NAND-TM programs) and use the exact same simulation, but with a more careful accounting of the number of steps that the simulation costs.
+As mentioned above, we  follow the proof of [RAMTMequivalencethm](){.ref} (simulation of NAND-RAM programs using NAND-TM programs) and use the exact same simulation, but with a more careful accounting of the number of steps that the simulation costs.
-Recall, that the simulation of NAND<< works by "peeling off" features of NAND<< one by one, until we are left with NAND-TM.
+Recall, that the simulation of NAND-RAM works by "peeling off" features of NAND-RAM one by one, until we are left with NAND-TM.

-We will not provide the full details but will present the main ideas used in showing that every feature of NAND<< can be simulated by NAND-TM with at  most a polynomial overhead:
+We will not provide the full details but will present the main ideas used in showing that every feature of NAND-RAM can be simulated by NAND-TM with at  most a polynomial overhead:

-1. Recall that every NAND<< variable or array element can contain an integer between $0$ and $T$ where $T$ is the number of lines that have been executed so far.
-Therefore if  $P$ is a NAND<< program that computes $F$ in $T(n)$ time, then on inputs of length $n$, all integers used by $P$ are of magnitude at most $T(n)$.
+1. Recall that every NAND-RAM variable or array element can contain an integer between $0$ and $T$ where $T$ is the number of lines that have been executed so far.
+Therefore if  $P$ is a NAND-RAM program that computes $F$ in $T(n)$ time, then on inputs of length $n$, all integers used by $P$ are of magnitude at most $T(n)$.
 This means that the largest value `i` can ever reach is at most $T(n)$ and so each one of $P$'s variables can be thought of as an array of at most $T(n)$ indices, each of which holds a  natural number of magnitude at most $T(n)$, which can be represented using $O(\log T(n))$ bits.

 2. As in the proof of [RAMTMequivalencethm](){.ref}, we can think of the integer array `Foo` as a two dimensional _bit_ array `Foo_2D` (where `Foo_2D[`$i$`][`$j$`]` is the $j$-th bit of `Foo[`$i$`]`) and then encode the latter as a _one dimensional_ bit array `Foo_1D` by mapping  `Foo_2D[`$i$`][`$j$`]` to `Foo_1D[`$embed(i,j)$`]` where $embed:\N \times N \rightarrow \N$ is some one-to-one function that embeds the two dimensional space $\N\times \N$ into the one dimensional $\N$.
 Specifically, if we use $embed(i,j)= \tfrac{1}{2}(i+j)(i+j+1) + j$ as in [pair-ex](){.ref}, then we can see that if $i,j \leq O(T(n))$, then $embed(i,j) \leq O(T(n)^2)$.
 We also use the fact that $embed$ is itself computable in polynomial time in the length of its input.